-polychrome marble encrustation that had been a veritable trademark of Tuscan late medieval architecture, the interior of plain walls and architectural membering of dull, unpolished macigno, one of the most common of the local building stones, announces the severity and restraint that became a hallmark of Florentine style in the Renaissance.3 The contrast could hardly be more complete with the lavishly polychrome exteriors and interiors of the cathedrals of Pisa and Siena, and the more notable because the documents make clear that the Florentines specifically intended their cathedral to surpass those of their Tuscan rivals.
-The very first reference to the architect Arnolfo di Cambio describes him as "more famous and more expert in the construction of churches than anyone in the vicinity, and expresses the hope of the commune and people of Florence that their church would be more "beautiful and honorable than any in Tuscany".
-4 I should emphasize that there is no record in the sources of any plan to decorate the cathedral's walls or vaults, which were evidently left in a rough state until they were covered with white plaster at the end of the sixteenth century (1565, 1581; in 1589 the chapels of the tribunes were actually painted to imitate stone) 5 - beginning, perhaps not incidentally, shortly before the cupola was painted (1571-79).
+The second anomaly lies in the fabric of the building itself, that is, in the materials of which it is made.
+For while the exterior is sheathed with the rich polychrome marble encrustation that had been a veritable trademark of Tuscan late medieval architecture, the interior of plain walls and architectural membering of dull, unpolished macigno, one of the most common of the local building stones, announces the severity and restraint that became a hallmark of Florentine style in the Renaissance (Figs. 1, 2).3 The contrast could hardly be more complete with the lavishly polychrome exteriors and interiors of the cathedrals of Pisa and Siena, and the more notable because the documents make clear that the Florentines specifically intended their cathedral to surpass those of their Tuscan rivals (Figs. 3, 4, 5, 6).
+The very first reference to the architect Arnolfo di Cambio describes him as "more famous and more expert in the construction of churches than anyone in the vicinity," and expresses the hope of the commune and people of Florence that their church would be more "beautiful and honorable than any in Tuscany."
+I should emphasize that there is no record in the sources of any plan to decorate the cathedral's walls or vaults, which were evidently left in a rough state until they were covered with white plaster at the end of the sixteenth century (1565, 1581; in 1589 the chapels of the tribunes were actually painted to imitate stone)5-beginning, perhaps not incidentally, shortly before the cupola was painted (1571-9).
 The contrast between festively adorned exterior and austerely somber interior is stunning and, since both faces of the building were constructed pari passu, the difference cannot be explained in chronological terms simply as a change in taste; it was surely deliberate.
-6 We are confronted at the end of the middle ages with an almost complete inversion of the principle that prevailed at their outset, when church buildings had simple brick exteriors and lavish interiors.
+6 We are confronted at the

-3 On Tuscan polychromy see F. Rupp, Inkrustationstil der romanischen Baukunst zu Florenz, Strassburg, Heitz, 1912.
+3 On Tuscan polychromy see Rupp 1912.

-4"... considerato quod [...] ipse est famosior magister et magis expertus in hedificationibus ecclesiarum aliquo alio qui in vicinis partibus cognoscatur, et quod per ipsius industriam experientiam et ingenium comune et populus Florentie ex maginifico et visibili principio dicti operis ecclesie iamdicte inchoacti per ipsum magistrum Arnolphum habere sperat venustius et honorabilius templum aliquo alio quod sit in partibus Tuscie ..."
-G. Guasti, Santa Maria del Fiore.
-La costruzione della chiesa e del campanile, Florence, A. Forni, 1887, p.
-20.
+4 "... considerato quod ... ipse est famosior magister et magis expertus in hedificationibus ecclesiarum aliquo alio qui in vicinis partibus cognoscatur, et quod per ipsius industriam experientiam et ingenium comune et populus Florentie ex maginifico et visibili principio dicti operis ecclesie iamdicte inchoacti per ipsum magistrum Arnolphum habere sperat venustius et honorabilius templum aliquo alio quod sit in partibus Tuscie...."
+Guasti 1887, 20.

-5 From a document of 1376 recording the application of plaster to the visible face of the great transverse arch, and the whitening of the walls in the late sixteenth century, Guasti speculated that a fresco decoration may have been intended (Guasti, Santa Maria del Fiore ... cit., pp. CII-CIII; cfr.
-A. Lapini, Diario fiorentino, O. Corrazzini (ed.), Florence, Sansoni, 1900, pp. 144, 214, 289f., Paatz, Die Kirchen ... cit., III, pp. 357, 482 n.
+5 From a document of 1376 recording the application of plaster to the visible face of the great transverse arch, and the whitening of the walls in the late sixteenth century, Guasti speculated that a fresco decoration may have been intended (Guasti 1887, CII-CIII; cf. Lapini 1900, 144, 214, 289f., Paatz 1952-5, III, 357, 482 n.
 190).
 However, it is difficult to imagine that a project of such scope and importance would have left no other trace in the vast source material concerning the Duomo.

-6 In his life of Arnolfo Vasari singles out for particular praise the size of the building and the contrast between exterior and interior: "per la grandezza di questa opera egli merita infinita lode e nome eterno, avendola massimamente fatta incrostare di fuori tutta di marmi di più colori e dentro di pietra forte, e fatte insino le minime cantonate di quella stessa pietra".
-G. Vasari, Le vite de' più eccellenti pittori scultori e architettori nelle redazioni del 1550 e 1568, R. Bettarini-P. Barocchi (eds.), Florence, Sansoni, 1966 ff., II Testo, 55.
+6 In his life of Arnolfo Vasari singles out for particular praise the size of the building and the contrast beween exterior and interior: "per la grandezza di questa opera egli merita infinita lode e nome eterno, avendola massimamente fatta incrostare di fuori tutta di marmi di più colori e dentro di pietra forte, e fatte insino le minime cantonate di quella stessa pietra."
+Vasari 1966ff., II Testo, 55.